TTDP (IEC 61375-2-5)

 Inauguration Inhibition

-Inauguration must be inhibited on all ETBNs/ECSPs by means of ECSC_Control TRDP messages (or other means) once the train composition is correct.
+Inauguration must be inhibited on all ETBNs/ECSPs by means of ECSC_Control TRDP messages (or SNMP) once the train composition is in inaugurated state.

 Nodes not having Inauguration Inhibition locally set can re-inaugurate as a new train composition, and become lost from the remainder of the train, in cases of ETB instability, malfunction or overload.
 This will lead to loss of connectivity between these nodes and the remainder of the train.